dflatdeveloper/PSPrivateCACerts/README.md

 Function to create a root CA and child certificates for SSL Cert

 > [!NOTE]
-This can be done using LetEncrypt but using a custom CA is less hastle trying to get a cert to a machine that isn't using a client application to install a cert
+This can be done using LetEncrypt but using a custom CA is less hastle trying to get a cert to a machine that isn't using the letsencrypt process to install a cert.
+This doesn't have to run on the same machine as it is deploying to

 ## Copy and Modify extension files
 ### 1) Extensions\RootCA\Root_CA.ext